 Isn't Spam sushi a culinary crime?
-Not in Waikiki.
+Not in Hawaii.

 Perfectly crispy on the outside.
 Distinctive pink mystery meat on the inside.
 A layer of sweet rice and a seaweed wrap.
 This is the deep fried Spam musubi from Da Kitchen (Kahului and Kihei, Maui) that will change your mind about Spam.

 Spam is a big deal in the Hawaiian Islands.
 The low maintenance meat appeared on Hawaii’s shore prior to World War II.
 Its first role was as protein in C-rations for the troops, but it became an essential foodstuff for local people, keeping them fed during times when the supply chain was unreliable.
 “It’s almost like we claim Spam as our own here in Hawaii,” says Barbara Campbell, founder and co-president of the Spam Jam Foundation and the 17-year-old Spam Jam festival, which attracts around 30,000 Spam enthusiasts from around the world each year to enjoy live music and 20 food booths focused solely on—yep—Spam.

 “I love the creativity,” says Campbell.
 “You’ll see Spam ramen, and Spam manapua (steamed bun), all kinds of things.”
 And of course, Spam musubi.
 “It’s our go-to food.
 You toss a musubi in your bag before you go golfing or surfing; you’re ready for the day.”